laplamgor/kantai3d/README.md

 If you want your depth map to work with Kantai3D, just do a pull request [on this repo](https://github.com/laplamgor/kantai3d-depth-maps).

-Or if you are not familiar with Github, you can also just email me your work!
+Or if you are not familiar with Github, you can also just email me your work.

 # Disclaimer